kellykohlleffel/Databricks-Apps-SL-QBR-Generator/README.md

 1. Fork the repository
 2. Create a feature branch
-3. Make your changes
+3. Make your changes and document
 4. Submit a pull request

-Please ensure:
-- Code follows project style
-- Tests are included
-- Documentation is updated
-- Commit messages are clear